prabodhi20/Fashino-Power-BI-Dashboard/README.md

 # Fashino-Power-BI-Dashboard

+Hi, Welcome!
+This repository is created for a Power BI dashboard as a portfolio project.
+Please take a moment to explore the surroundings, and feel free to reach out if you have any questions.
+Your feedback is highly valued and appreciated.
+I look forward to hearing from you.

 #Overview -
 Fashino is an e-commerce store that sells clothing, electronics, and furniture.
 This Power BI dashboard offers a high-level yet detailed view of Fashino's performance.
 It's designed for executives and decision-makers to track, analyze, and make informed decisions regarding the profitability, and performance of the store.

 #Project -

+- Description: Utilizing sales/order data to create informative visual dashboards.
+- Tools Utilized: Excel, and Power BI
+- Task: Fictional task to analyze a bicycle store's sales data between 2016 and 2019.

 Dashboard Components -
 1. Profit/Loss -
   - Card visuals displaying  total profit, quantity, and order amount